luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 QueryLink to Utilize Query Results
 ------------------------------------------------------------------------

 :code:`QueryLink` is another way to execute a query.
-It is just like the :code:`MeetLink` atom that we used in the previous examples, except that :code:`QueryLink` allows us to declare the format for the query results.
+It is just like the :code:`MeetLink` atom that we used in the previous examples, except that :code:`QueryLink` allows us to specify what we want to do with the query results.

 Last chapter, we used Scheme to add 50 to Fido's weight.
 Now let's do it with Atoms alone.